 The Call Stack pane displays the chain of methods within the JVM leading up to the event.
 The first method in line is the last method on a non 3rd party code within your application.
-The icon in the method indicates that the variable state has been detected by the JVM micro-agent.
+The icon in the method indicates that the variable state has been detected by the JVM Agent.

-When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the error analysis (available only when such exceptions exist).
+When an exception is caught and re-thrown once or more within the thread, Related Errors drop-down displays the root cause (available only when such exceptions exist).

-At the bottom of the stack the machine name and the JVM thread name in which this error occurred appear.
-3rd party code is hidden.
+At the bottom of the stack the machine name and the JVM thread name in which this event occurred are displayed.
+By default, 3rd party code is hidden.
 To display them, from the bottom of the stack, turn Show 3rd party methods on.
 To copy the full stack to the clipboard, click COPY STACK.

 By default, the Source Code View shows a decompiled Java version of the bytecode executing within the JVM at the moment of error.
 Hover over any highlighted variable to display its value and jump to see its full contents within the variable grid.
 The row in which the error occurred is highlighted, as depicted below.

 The full error message appears in the title of the code pane.